bagustris/tutorial-shell/_episodes/02-filedir.md

 > means that June 2012 will come before June 2013.
 {: .callout}

+### Tab completion
-Each of her physical samples is labelled according to her lab's convention with a unique ten-character ID, such as "NENE01729A".
+Nell write each of her physical samples is labelled according to her lab's convention with a unique ten-character ID, such as "NENE01729A".
 This is what she used in her collection log